-The Wells Cathedral Clock is an astronomical clock which sits in the North Transept of the cathedral.
+The Wells Cathedral Clock is an astronomical clock that sits in the North Transept of the cathedral.

 The central dial is a model of the universe and it has a background of stars.
-The sun moves in a circle around the clock face and indicates the time.
+The sun moves in a circle around the clock’s face and indicates the time.